zenml-io/zenml/examples/github_actions_orchestration/README.md

-# 🏃 Run pipelines in GitHub Actions
+# 🏃 Run pipelines using GitHub Actions

-# 🖥 Run it locally

-## 👣 Step-by-Step
+[GitHub Actions](https://docs.github.com/en/actions) is a platform that allows you to execute arbitrary software development workflows right in your GitHub repository.
+It's most commonly used for CI/CD pipelines, but using the **GitHubActionsOrchestrator** ZenML now enables you to easily run and schedule your machine learning pipelines as GitHub Actions workflows.

-### 📄 Prerequisites
+## 📄 Prerequisites

-In order to run this example, you need to install and initialize ZenML.
+In order to run your ZenML pipelines using GitHub Actions, we need to set up a few things first:

+* First you'll need a [GitHub](https://github.com) account and a cloned repository.
+* You'll also need to create a GitHub personal access token that allows you read/write GitHub secrets and push docker images to your GitHub container registry.
+To do so, please follow [this guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and make sure to assign your token the **repo** and **write:packages** scopes.
+* A MySQL database that ZenML will use to store metadata.
+See [here](https://github.com/schustmi/github-orchestrator-test/actions/workflows/github_pipeline.yaml) for more information on how to set one up on AWS/GCP/Azure.
+* An artifact store to save the outputs of your pipeline steps.
+See [here](https://docs.zenml.io/advanced-guide/guide-aws-gcp-azure#artifact-store) for more information on how to set one up on AWS/GCP/Azure.

 ```bash
 pip install zenml